New Social Compact

 About Kagusthan Ariaratnam

-Kagusthan Ariaratnam is an Ottawa-based defense analyst with more than 25 years of professional experience.
-His career began under challenging circumstances as a child soldier for the Tamil Tigers, later transitioning into prominent roles within various international intelligence agencies from 1990 to 2010.
-In 1992, Ariaratnam was appointed as an intelligence officer with the Tamil Tigers' Military Intelligence Service, managing intelligence operations for both the Sea Tigers and the Air Tigers, the organization's naval and aerial divisions, until 1995.
-His extensive background provides him with distinctive expertise in contemporary counterintelligence, counterinsurgency, and counterterrorism strategies.
-Ariaratnam notably experienced both sides of the Sri Lankan civil conflict—first as an insurgent with the Tamil Tigers and subsequently as a military intelligence analyst for the Sri Lankan government's Directorate of Military Intelligence.
-In recognition of his significant contributions to the Global War on Terrorism, he received the Institute of Defense and Strategic Studies Award in October 2003.
-Currently, Ariaratnam is pursuing Communication and Media Studies at the University of Ottawa and leads of Project O Five Ltd. He can be contacted via email at [email protected].
+Kagusthan Ariaratnam is an Ottawa-based defense analyst with over 25 years of rare, dual-perspective expertise in counterintelligence, counterinsurgency, and counterterrorism.
+His career began under challenging circumstances as a child soldier for the Liberation Tigers of Tamil Eelam (LTTE).
+He rose to become an intelligence officer for the LTTE’s Military Intelligence Unit (1992–1995), managing operations for its naval and aerial divisions.
+Later, he transitioned to the other side of the Sri Lankan civil conflict, serving as a military intelligence analyst for the Sri Lankan government’s Directorate of Military Intelligence, followed by roles with various international intelligence agencies from 1990 to 2010.
+In recognition of his contributions to the Global War on Terrorism, he received the Institute of Defense and Strategic Studies Award in 2003.
+Ariaratnam holds a BA Honours in Communication from the University of Ottawa, is the co-author of the 2024 memoir Spy Tiger: The 05 File, and currently leads Project O Five Ltd. He can be reached at [email protected]

 Leave a Reply